-Al Jazeera’s Nick Spicer, reporting from Washington, said it may be difficult for the G20 to forge agreements when the US and Europe, not to mention countries such as Brazil and India, have opposing views on regulation and how to deal with the crisis.
+Al Jazeera’s Nick Spicer in Washington said it may be difficult for the G20 to forge agreements when the US and Europe, not to mention countries such as Brazil and India, have opposing views on regulation and how to deal with the crisis.

 “It is hard to come up with a consensus with a lame-duck president in office

 who cannot sign off on a new world financial architecture for the American people when he is soon to leave,” he said.

 “Instead of just muddling through dealing with the crisis, we have to show how we are making the adjustments in the proper way to this global age”

 The G20 meet comes after George Bush, the US president, defended free-market principles in a speech in New York on Thursday and said further summits would be needed to overcome the crisis.

 Bush said that while capitalism was “not perfect” and remained subject to “excesses and abuse” it was still “the most efficient way of structuring the economy”.

 “The leaders attending this weekend’s meeting agree on a clear purpose: To address the current crisis, and to lay the foundation for reforms that will help prevent a similar crisis in the future,” he said.

 Bush also outlined what the US saw as its top priorities in the meeting, including understanding the causes of the crisis, reviewing the effectiveness of responses, developing principles for reform, launching a specific plan and assuring the world that free-market principles were the only way to reach propsperity.